soap/laravel-nuxt-authentication/readme.md

 - Local Laravel API authentication using JWT or token based (Sanctum)
 - Social login from client application (Nuxt)

+## Default configuration
+These configuration in .env.example will run for this setup.

+Laravel Backend Server domain: api.mydomain.test port: 8000 Frontend Nuxt domain: app.mydomain.test port: 4000

+You can edit your DNS to include these domain.
+For Windows edit hosts file and run ipconfig /flushdns.
+Then you just configure Database part only, generate application key for Sanctum to work.

 ## Setup

 Start off by cloning the repo.
 Make sure to switch branches if you want to have a different starting point.